-The UPS module shall have an option that enables it to synchronize its output with other like UPS modules, this shall allow up to six UPS modules to support multiple load busses in synchronism for inphase load transfers, if required.
-It shall be possible to synchronize up to six systems of six modules each.
+The UPS module shall have an option that enables it to synchronize its output with other like UPS modules.
+This shall allow up to six multiple UPS systems, each comprising up to six multiple modules to support multiple load busses in synchronism for in-phase load transfers if required.